CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-For Maryland businesses, the stated average premium range is $29 to $174 per month, and the broader product data shows a national-style average range of $33 to $167 per month, so your final price will vary by risk details rather than by business name alone.
-Maryland’s premium index is 116, which signals a market that runs above the national average, and that is consistent with the state-specific premium data and the fact that carriers are pricing around local exposure, not just the equipment schedule.
-If you need inland marine insurance coverage in Maryland for tools, contractors equipment, or goods in transit, the biggest pricing drivers in the provided data are coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.
+For Maryland businesses, cost varies by risk details rather than by business name alone.
+Maryland’s premium index is 116, which signals a market that runs above the national average, and that is consistent with state-specific pricing and the fact that carriers are pricing around local exposure, not just the equipment schedule.
+If you need inland marine insurance coverage in Maryland for tools, contractors equipment, or goods in transit, the biggest pricing drivers are coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.

 Location matters in Maryland because the state has high hurricane and flooding risk, plus a history of major disaster declarations, including a 2024 nor’easter, 2023 flash flooding, and 2022 coastal storm surge.
 Those conditions can influence how carriers view properties that spend time near the coast, in temporary storage, or moving through storm-prone areas.
 A business with property moving through Baltimore, Annapolis, or other Maryland cities may face a different quote than a business with the same equipment kept mostly in one inland area, because the policy has to match the actual travel pattern and storage exposure.